montali/MLEngineerSummary/Deep Learning.md

 ### Activation functions

 The sigmoid was the first activation function, very commonly used at the beginning.
 It though turns out that it can lead to small updates in the weights.
-A second fuction is the $tanh$, having a range $[-1,1]$, which, having mean $0$, turns out to be more stable.
+A second function is the $tanh$, having a range $[-1,1]$, which, having mean $0$, turns out to be more stable.
 This, though, still suffers from the same problem the Sigmoid has: when the input is too large or too small, the gradient will be too small as the slope will be around zero.
 The **ReLU** function is a nonlinear function that has a range $[0,\infty)$ and a mean of $0$, and it solves this problem.
 It's defined as $ReLU(x) = \max(0,x)$.
 Generally, when dealing with classification problems, we use the **ReLU** function for the hidden layers and a sigmoid or a softmax for the output layer.
 Note that we're adding non-linearities to _squash_ the space in order to better find patterns.
 If we didn't add non-linearities, whatever number of layers we had, we could always simplify to a logistic regressor.

 ### Random initialization